Just an hour’s drive from Adelaide, a patchwork of vineyards, townships and pastures stretch over the Barossa Valley.

 As the premier wine region in South Australia, the Barossa Valley attracts everyone from hen’s partygoers to loved-up honeymooners.
 And it’s a haven for foodie families as well.

-For your first visit to the Barossa with kids, here are a few of the best things to do.
+For your first visit to the Barossa with kids, here are five of the best things to do.

 Visit the Barossa Farmers Market